QidongFang1203/Trend_analysis_England/README.md

 ## The repository contains:

+Code:
-0. Codes for downloading the groundwater levels data from Enviromnent Agency, as well as to pre-process the raw data
+DownloadData.py ---- Codes for downloading the groundwater levels data from Enviromnent Agency, as well as to pre-process the raw data
-1. Codes for classifying the groundwater trends of 2902 staions across England
-2. Codes for checking spatial heterogeneity of detected long-term trends
+SpatialHeterogeneity.py ---- Codes for classifying the groundwater trends of 2902 staions across England Classification.py ---- Codes for checking spatial heterogeneity of detected long-term trends RF_SHAP_Analysis.ipynb ---- Jupyter notebook codes for Random Forest and SHAP analysis and visualisation

-3. Data basic information of all stations
-4. Results of trend classification
-5. Data for trend analysis
+Data
+3470 stations from EA.csv ---- Original metadata from Environment Agency of England and Walse Data info.csv ---- Data information of 2902 stations after quality control Trend detection.csv ---- Results of trend classification RF inputs.csv ---- Inputs for Random Forest and SHAP analysis

 ## Contact